Planes of Existence

 Physical Universe (Pinda)

-At the very bottom of the chart have the biophysical universe, which is called the Pinda universe in yogic terms.
-Regarding the levels of consciousness, it relates to all the states between the very bottom of victim/abuser consciousnessto the lower end of Self-Empowerment.
+At the very bottom of the chart is the biophysical universe, which is called the Pinda universe in yogic terms.
+Regarding the levels of consciousness, it relates to all the states between the very bottom of victim/abuser consciousness to the lower end of Self-Empowerment.

 To ascend beyond this state, it is necessary to transcend the confines of the five senses.
 This is when we enter into the subtle region of the universe.